 She invited those who graduated from the youth group in the last 10 years to a local restaurant for a night of memories.
 A slideshow of pictures from their youth group years was presented, some of their regular chaperones and Sunday school teachers were there, and each alumnus had an opportunity to talk about life after high school.

 "Everyone had a great time," Nickerson reported, "and we planned to have another dinner."

 Organize a young adult service opportunity

-A group service project is not only a great ministry to the community, but also provides opportunities for the young adults in your church to spend time together.
-Arrange a time for them to serve together.
-They might volunteer with a local service organization or deliver gifts and meals to people in need.
+A group service project is not only a great ministry to the community, it also provides opportunities for the young adults in your church to spend time together.
+Arrange a time for them to serve together with a local service organization or deliver gifts and meals to people in need.
 The young adults and the people they serve will be blessed.

 Invite students to serve as worship leaders

 While they are worshiping with you, invite your students to serve as guest musicians, liturgists, soloists, choir members, ushers, greeters, and the like.
 You will be giving them an opportunity to use their gifts again, something they might not have an opportunity to do at college.
 As a bonus, it also makes them visible to the largest number of congregants, who will then be more likely to greet them and welcome them back to church.

 Send them back with a gift and a prayer

 Before sending them back to school, give students a gift that lets them know their home church is thinking about them while they are away.
 For example, ask members of your congregation to crochet or knit prayer shawls or blankets for each of them.
 Then have your pastor, youth leaders, Sunday school teachers, and others, pray over the blankets before presenting them to the students.
 Not only will the shawls keep them warm, but they will also cover them with prayer—even when they are away.